CometVisu/CometVisu/doc/manual/en/install/generic.rst

-backend             Name like ``knxd``, ``openhab`` or ``mqtt`` backend-knxd-url    URL of the knxd login ressource backend-mqtt-url    URL of the MQTT login ressource backend-openhab-url URL of the openHAB login ressource backend-url         Depreciated: URL of the MQTT WebSocket username            Depreciated: User name, when needed for openHAB password            Depreciated: Password, when needed for openHAB
+backend             Name like ``knxd``, ``openhab`` or ``mqtt`` backend-knxd-url    URL of the knxd login ressource backend-mqtt-url    URL of the MQTT login ressource backend-openhab-url Only openHAB: path to the REST-API backend-url         Deprecated: URL of the MQTT WebSocket username            Deprecated: User name, when needed for openHAB password            Deprecated: Password, when needed for openHAB
 =================== ===========

 Example: